-So as usual, Mike and I had an awesome time visiting one of our favourite cities, and previewing what your downtown Calgary itinerary could look like, if you book at one of these select hotels and receive the $75 per night of your stay shopping deal!
+So as usual, Mike and I had an awesome time visiting one of our favourite cities, and previewing what your downtown Calgary itinerary could look like, if you book at one of these select hotels and receive the gift card per night of your stay shopping deal!

-I seriously think it’s SUCH a good deal, like the value is awesome.
+I think it’s SUCH a good deal!
 It would be silly to miss it… so don’t!